 There’s no place like home, and Sarah certainly hasn’t traveled far from hers.
 She and her husband, Jon, both grew up four miles from their current home and enjoy being surrounded by friends from all stages of their lives.
 They’ve been blessed with three children and as her “Mom’s Taxi Service” keychain implies, much of her time is spent carpooling and getting kiddos from one activity to the next.
 Several times a week Sarah plays tennis with neighborhood friends, but only allows her competitive streak to come out when playing couple’s tennis on Friday evenings.
 Go Sarah!

 Gee Sarah, as she is referred to in the office, gets to tell the PLI story.
-As communications leader she oversees and manages the website, helps plan and implement the communications strategy and gets paid to be on Facebook, Twitter and Instagram.
-Yeah, we just said that.
+As communications leader she oversees and manages the website, social media sites and helps plan and implement the communications strategy.
 The best part of her job is being surrounded by a great team of Jesus followers who live out the missional life every day.

-As a child growing up in the country, Sarah dreamed of living in town and having neighbors.
+As a child growing up in the country, Sarah always wanted to live in town and have neighbors.
 God blessed her with just that when she and her husband, Micah, were called to serve at a church in the northwest suburbs of Chicagoland.
 Together with their two children they are making connections and enjoying people in their neighborhood.
 On weekends you can find her and her family enjoying wine, cheese and bocce with neighbors.
-Her biggest learning through being on mission in her neighborhood…it just takes time; trust that Jesus is moving.
+Go Team Greiner!

 Board of Directors